AblionGE/IntelligentAgents2015/auction/doc/report.md

 To reach this aim, we have at disposal the bids of others after the task is assigned to one agent, the probabilities of having a task in a city to another city.
 We don't know how much vehicles have the other agents, neither their size, their cost per km nor their start position.

 In this report we will present first the modifications we made to the *centralized* agent to improve it.
-Then, we will present how our agent define how much it has to bid to maximize its gain.
+Then, we will present how our agent defines how much it has to bid to maximize its gain.
 Finally, we will show some results and make a small conclusion.

 # Centralized Agent

-For this assignment, we improved our *centralied* agent to allow us to have a smaller marginal cost.
+For this assignment, we improved our *centralized* agent to allow us to have a smaller marginal cost.
 The improvements are :

 - Use arrays instead of HashMaps for performance;
 - In the *Stochastic Local Search* algorithm, keep the best solution found (not the last one);
 - Change the initial solution : now we give each task to the closest vehicle (considering last position of the vehicle);
     - We still have only one task in a vehicle for this initial state.
-    - This changes a lot the performance of the algorithm.
+    - This changes a lot the performance of the algorithm because we avoid visiting higher local minima.
 - As we recompute the plan when a new task is proposed, we compute, at the end of the auctions, a second time the plan and we keep the best one.

 # Auction Agent